EyalRafian/Cryptocurrencies-Analysis/README.md

 docker-compose up -d
 ```

-To visit the FastAPI documentation, visit http://localhost:8000/docs with a web browser.
+To visit the FastAPI Swagger UI documentation, visit http://localhost:8000/docs with a web browser.
 To visit the Streamlit UI, visit http://localhost:8501.

 To bring it all down